maaelle/architecture_network_analysis/README.md

 ### Goal of our Project

 The goal of our project is to protect the final user.
-So our project could be simplified by this bloc-schema below :
+So our project could be simplified by this flowchart below :

 ```mermaid
 graph LR